LinneaToth/KonstFok/README.md

 #### Browse Artwork

-- Fetches random paintings from the Art Institute of Chicago API on load, grouped by category
+- Fetches random paintings from the Art Institute of Chicago API on load
 - Swipe through results in a carousel

 #### Search Artwork

 - Search for paintings by keyword via the API
-- Results are filtered to only show paintings
+- Results are filtered to only show paintings & open source artworks

 #### Select a Painting